Stanford Blood Center Media Kit

 A: There are several blood group systems used for typing blood, the most important of which is the ABO group.
 The ABO group is made up of four blood types: A, B, AB and O. Another important blood group is the Rh (or D) group, which is either positive or negative.
 Therefore, just from these two blood groups, we can have a total of 8 types: A-positive, A-negative, B-positive, B-negative, AB-positive, AB-negative, O-positive, and O-negative.
 Learn more about blood types on our Blood Types information page.

 A: Just one pint of donated blood can help save the lives of up to 3 patients.
 Each whole blood donation may be split into up to three separate components (red blood cells, platelets and plasma) that can benefit local patients in different ways.
-Blood products are used every day to help patients affected by cancer, blood disorders, and accidents or trauma, among others.
+Blood products are used every day to help patients affected by cancer, blood disorders, accidents, trauma, and other conditions.
 Learn more about how blood products are collected and used to save lives.

 A: Red blood cells, White Blood Cells, Platelets and Plasma: